Skip to Content

 SlumberPod

-The SlumberPod is a portable privacy pod that fits around your travel crib.
+The SlumberPod is a portable privacy pod that fits around your Pack and Play.
 It’s a great way to keep light out while you’re traveling, since you never know what kind of blackout curtains the hotel will have.

-If you’re sharing a room with your little one, and don’t room share at home, the Slumberpod or even a SlumberPod alternative is a baby travel essential!
-See my full comparison of the SlumberPod vs SnoozeShade here.
+If you’re sharing a room with your little one, the Slumberpod is a lifesaver.

 It keeps you out of sight and gives baby the privacy of being alone.
 If your baby can’t see you in the room, it’ll be easier for them to settle down to sleep.